rlamorea/weBASIC/docs/first-program.md

 </pre>

 You're back in LIVE mode, and the program has stopped.
 You might see "Break in line 20" instead.
-It all depends on the timing of which statement was being executed when you hit the escape key.
+It all depends on the timing of which statement was being executed when you pressed the escape key.

 ## Save Yourself